PranjaliSachan/startup-founder-assessment/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses [`formspree`](https://formspree.io/) to submit response for the assessment.
+- This project uses localStorage to save drafts since the assessment involves multiple steps.
+- The project uses [`useContext`](https://react.dev/reference/react/useContext) to manage state.
+- To capture the response for the assessment, this project uses [`formspree`](https://formspree.io/).
+- This project uses responsive classes from [`Tailwind CSS`](https://tailwindcss.com/).

 ## Learn More